ODINN-SciML/ODINN.jl/docs/src/inversions.md

 ### Understanding the `Law`s interface

-In ODINN, in order to specify functional inversions, we have introduce a `Law` type which is responsible for linking a given regressor and a set of input variables to a target of a mechanistic model (for now the SIA).
+In ODINN, in order to specify functional inversions, we have introduced a `Law` type which is responsible for linking a given regressor and a set of input variables to a target of a mechanistic model (for now the SIA).
 Here is a quick example on how this looks like:

 ```julia
 law_inputs = (; CPDD=InpCPDD(), topo_roughness=InpTopoRough())